FabioBarbat0/BookRecommender/README.md

 # BookRecommender

-BookRecommender is an app, that helps book readers to choose their next books to read.
+BookRecommender is an iOS app, that helps book readers to choose their next books to read.
 Basically, this app has two main features:
 1. Based on the user’s tastes, the system will recommend other books through a trained machine learning model;